vidit04/Fun-Memory-Game/README.md

       -When there are insufficient Index cards in box E for pickup.
       -When box E is full of all 30 Index cards.

+For more detail understanding of project please refer Project_2018.pdf and Report_ISP.pdf